 Our community, located at 7141 South Quincy Avenue in Tulsa, features 36 right-sized, energy efficient homes, a common house and many desirable shared amenities and features – all designed to promote a healthy lifestyle, accessibility, and social connections for successful aging in place.

 Our private homes are all single story with no steps and feature an energy efficient deign that will use geothermal energy.
 Four floor plans from 750 to 1,500 sq feet.
-Prices start at $258,000.
-Currently available 2-bedroom homes start at $323,000.
+Prices starting in the $270,000s.
+Currently available 2-br/1.5-b/1,200 sf & 2-br/1-b/1,000 sf) Prices start at $356,000.
 Each home features an open floor plan with large windows for abundant light, quality kitchen design and finishes, energy efficient appliances, accessible bathrooms, generous storage, large front and back porches for outdoor living and a hardened bathroom for storm protection.
 Walking paths connect neighbors to one another, the common house and other community amenities.

 Our large, bright and open common house overlooks our tree-filled common area and will comfortably accommodate frequent shared meals, large and small group gatherings for activities and celebrations, guest accommodations, and creative expression.
 Features include a gourmet cooking kitchen and great hall, 2 guest suites, an artist studio, a cozy living room and library, laundry, and a large partially screened-porch.

 Other planned amenities include a well-equipped workshop and tool lending library, community gardens, greenhouse, Monarch way station, a dog park, hot tub, and fire pit, a separate contemplative space for yoga, meditation and self-reflection, and garages/carports.
 State-of-the-art exercise facilities are close by for a very reasonable fee and nearby trails and parks offer year-round access.